 My Journey Home, Inc. assists military veterans and former offenders transitioning from jail or prison systems into society.
 We help them rebuild their lives, restore their families, and work tirelessly to support the efforts of these men and women at becoming successful members of their community.
-We offer employment training programs, a resource center, peer to peer support groups, and counseling.
+We offer employment training programs, a resource center, peer to peer support groups, and affordable referrals for counseling.
 Our programs have established a foundation of accountability resulting in a criminal recidivism rate of less than 5%.
-We counsel and educate our clients, assisting them in meeting or exceeding their reintegration goals.
+We mentor and educate our clients, assisting them in meeting or exceeding their reintegration goals.

 My Journey Home was born to a need.
 We do not choose our clients, they choose us.
 We encourage; never discourage.
 As human beings, our natural desire is to be a member of the community in which we live.
 For these men and women whose lives are in constant flux, we are their new family, offering dignity and hope while helping them assimilate into the community.